 As the body adjusts to being without alcohol, it reacts in intense ways that make it difficult to abstain from alcohol.
 It’s highly recommended to seek addiction treatment at a detox center to help you through this process due to the pain and discomfort of alcohol withdrawal symptoms.
 Our medical staff and therapists will supervise your progress and make it as comfortable as possible for you, while monitoring your physical and mental health.

 Going through alcohol withdrawal is extremely wearing on the body.
+During alcohol detoxification, a person can experience both mental and physical symptoms.
+We encourage those going through withdrawal to have the right resources and support around them to give them the tools they need during the intense process of an alcohol detox.
 A team of dedicated, caring support staff and an inviting place to rest and recover can make such a difference on your road to recovery.
-The effects of alcohol withdrawal timeline differs slightly with each person, but a general breakdown is as follows:
+The effects of alcohol withdrawal timeline differs slightly with each person, but a general breakdown of the withdrawal process is as follows:

 - Within the first eight hours, physical symptoms will begin.
 These may include headaches, irritability, increased blood pressure, and an inability to focus